Millwall F.C.–West Ham United F.C. rivalry: Founding of the clubs: 1885–98

 Millwall Rovers Football Club was formed in 1885 by tinsmiths at JT Morton's canned food factory on the Isle of Dogs in the East End of London.
 Ten years later, Thames Ironworks Football Club was formed by Dave Taylor, a foreman at Thames Ironworks and Shipbuilding Company, London's last major shipbuilding firm.
 Arnold Hills, the company owner, decided to form a football team to improve the morale of his workforce.
-The two clubs were situated under three miles (3 mi) apart.
-With each set of players and supporters working for opposing firms, competing for the same contracts, rivalries developed.
+The two clubs were situated less than three miles (3 mi) apart.

 The earliest meetings between the clubs were reserve games: the first ended in a 6–0 home win for Millwall Athletic Reserves on 14 December 1895 over a newly formed Thames Ironworks side.
 On 23 September 1897, the two sides played a first-team friendly match at Millwall's Athletic Grounds, Millwall Athletic won 2–0 in front of a crowd of 1,200 spectators.